 In March 2017, the Company signed a letter of intent ("LOI") with RoyalMax Biotechnologies Canada Inc. ("RoyalMax"), an applicant under the Access to Cannabis for Medical Purposes Regulation ("ACMPR") and the \$50,000 due on signing the LOI was paid.
 In April 2017, the \$135,000 due on signing of a definitive agreement was also paid.
 In June 2017, the Company issued 6,000,000 common shares (valued at \$270,000 on the date of grant) upon receipt of all due diligence disclosure materials.
 Matica will have earned a 65% interest for funding the build out of the facility until approval of a licence to sell by Health Canada is received.
-Matica will then be issued an additional 5% interest "In Trust" for having made payments of \$400,000 (paid in advance in 2018) that were due within 30 days of notification of licensing by Health Canada.
-The additional 5% interest held "In Trust" will be released upon a final payment of \$400,000 which will become due after twelve months of production at the facility.
+This 65% is currently held "In Trust" for Matica for release upon receipt of licence to sell.
+Matica will then be issued an additional 5% interest "In Trust" for having made the payments of \$400,000 (paid in advance in 2018) that were due within 30 days of notification of licensing by Health Canada.
+This additional 5% will be released upon a final payment of \$400,000 which becomes due after twelve months of production at the facility.